IrinaMax/Demos/spatial-analysis/ReadMe.md

 ### Why use R for Spatial Data Analysis

-You might be asking yourself; why use R for spatial analysis when there are commercial and open source Geographical Information Systems (GIS) like ESRI ArcMap, QGIS, etc?.
+You might be asking yourself; why use R for spatial analysis when there are commercial and open source Geographical Information Systems (GIS) like ESRI ArcMap and QGIS respectively.
 These are some of my reasons:

 -   R is free and open source
 -   Reproducibility: Researchers can reproduce their own analyses or other people's analyses and verify their findings